CAAPIM/layer7-operator/example/otk/single/README.md

-# Advanced
+# OTK Single Mode Install
-By the end of this example you should have a better understanding of the Layer7 Operator and the Custom Resources it manages.
-This example builds on the basic example with a stronger focus on the Gateway Custom Resource.
+By the end of this example you should have a better understanding of the Layer7 Operator and ways you can use the OTK with Ephemeral Gateways.
+This example builds on the advanced example with a stronger focus on the OTK configuration in the Gateway Custom Resource.

 ### Getting started
 1. Place a gateway v11 license in [base/resources/secrets/license/](../base/resources/secrets/license/) called license.xml.